icgc-dcc/dcc-docs/docs/cloud/icgc-get.md

 _Any of these prompts can be bypassed by immediately pressing the enter key if the parameter is not relevant for your planned use of `icgc-get`._  By default, `configure` will write to the default config file, but the destination can be overwritten with the `-c` tag.
 Should there be an existing configuration file at the target destination, existing configuration values can be kept by pressing enter in response to the prompt.
-Please note that some access tokens, passwords, and secret keys will not be shown on the command prompt for security reasons, but can still be entered and can still be kept as the current value by pressing enter.
+Please note that some passwords, and secret keys will not be shown on the command prompt for security reasons, but can still be entered and can still be kept as the current value by pressing enter.

 ### Check command